bytemunch/realtime-rs/README.md

    > Saw the js client lib offering overrides for system functions and such, I figure middlewares for received messages can fill this gap
    > May be useless
  - [x] Placeholder function for email/password auth (immediately deprecated in favour of gotrue-rs or auth-rs or whatever it will be called.)
+ - [x] Builder patterns for client and channel

 ### TODOs

- - [ ] Implement builder patterns betterer
  - [ ] Example: CLI broadcast chatroom with active user list (accessed with a `/online` command)
  - [ ] Example: Pull data out of closure and modify state in a higher scope
  - [ ] Example: Act on system messages